 - Ten ways to use common lemon juice.

-Let’s call this process regreening because it is the discipline by which content is made relevant and useful again, even if only temporarily.
-If you’re thinking this sounds like content management is a dynamic process of changing, updating and correcting, you’re right.
+Let’s call this process regreening because it's the discipline by which content is made relevant and useful again, even if only temporarily.
+If you’re thinking this sounds as though content management is a dynamic process of changing, updating and correcting, you’re right.

-That reality is rooted in the iterative nature of content creation.
-And the iterative nature of content development is one of the key ingredients of an agile content strategy as explained by Maestro’s own Nate Norman in a recent blog post, The Critical Content Strategy.
+The reality of content management and content strategy is rooted in the iterative nature of content creation.
+And the iterative nature of content creation is one of the key ingredients of an agile content strategy, as explained by Maestro’s own Nate Norman in a recent blog post, The Critical Content Strategy.